 (6) Focus (close to far): This slider lets you ultimately reverse the depth-of-field effect.
 For the example image, in which the horizontal depth mode made the near background areas sharp and the far background areas blurred, a change from focus (close to far) from 0 to 100 would completely reverse the focus area.
-The close background areas would become blurred and the far background areas would become sharp.
+The close background areas would become blurred and the far background areas would become blurred and the far background areas would become blurred.